-OICR aligns with the recent statement from CIHR on the use of artificial intelligence (AI) to write grant applications.
-As with CIHR, OICR expects that applicants will draft proposals and supporting text themselves; use of AI to draft application materials will be considered plagiarism as per the Tri-Agency Framework: Responsible Conduct of Research.
+OICR aligns with the Canadian federal research funding agencies ("the agencies") recent Draft guidance on the use of artificial intelligence in the development and review of research grant proposals.
+As with the agencies, OICR expects that applicants will draft proposals and supporting text themselves; use of AI to draft application materials may be considered plagiarism as per the Tri-Agency Framework: Responsible Conduct of Research.
+As part of the application process, applicants will be required to clearly state if and where application material has been generated by AI.